Frequency Hopping Spread Spectrum vs Fixed Frequency

 Available in 1, 2, 4 and 5 button configurations.

-Since each FHSS remote control has its own frequencies and hop sequence, the chances of two remotes on the same frequency is greatly reduced.
+Since each FHSS remote control has its own frequencies and hop sequence.
+The chances of two remotes on the same frequency is greatly reduced.
 In the event of a hop clash, those remote messages are corrupted, however the probability that both remotes will hop to the same frequency a second time is very low.
 Therefore, a FHSS remote control system is more immune to interference when compared to a single or fixed frequency remote control system.

 Elsema’s latest PentaFOB® and PentaCODE® keyring remotes use Frequency Hopping Spread Spectrum (FHSS) technology.